 Questions about marital status, pregnancy or the number of children a candidate has also are improper because these tend to discriminate against female applicants.

 Age, national origin, religion and military status are among the other protected characteristics that an employer should avoid asking about during a job interview.

 Trends: Although federal law does not prohibit employers from asking about arrest and conviction records during job interviews, several states have placed limitations on the practice.

 In addition, a 2012 EEOC Enforcement Guidance says employers should not ask about arrest records and discourages them from automatically disqualifying candidates for convictions that are not job related.

 Author: David B. Weisenfeld, JD, Legal Editor

-Updated to reflect expanded Philadelphia ban the box criminal history law, effective March 14, 2016.
+Updated to reflect Waterloo ban the box ordinance, effective July 1, 2020.

-In-depth review of the spectrum of New York employment law requirements HR must follow with respect to interviewing and selecting job candidates.
+In-depth review of the spectrum of New Mexico employment law requirements HR must follow with respect to interviewing and selecting job candidates.